Mischa Berlinski: Reviews

-Fieldwork received widespread attention when renowned author Stephen King's review of it, called "How to Bury a Book," was published in Entertainment Weekly.
-While King lauds, at length, the novel's complexity, "narrative voice full of humor and sadness," and suspense, he issues a scathing attack on its publisher, Farrar, Straus and Giroux, for poor marketing choices:
+Stephen King reviewed Fieldwork for Entertainment Weekly.
+While King lauds the novel's complexity, "narrative voice full of humor and sadness," and suspense, he criticizes the book's publisher, Farrar, Straus and Giroux, for poor marketing choices:

 King's review resulted in increased sales of Fieldwork.
 When Berlinski won the Whiting Award, he attributed it to his "luck" that "Stephen King, the most famous writer in the world, picked up my book because he didn't like the cover."

 In 2007, The New York Review of Books published a positive review of Fieldwork from Hilary Mantel: